-My love for exploring outlying islands in Hong Kong seems to be never ending.
+My love for exploring outlying islands in Hong Kong seems to be never-ending.
 I’ve had my eyes set on Tap Mun, also referred to as Grass Island, for a long time.
 So, I finally decided to go as far north for it as I did go south for Po Toi.

 Getting To Tap Mun (Grass Island)

-Getting to Grass Island from most parts of Hong Kong is a fairly long one, and involves multiple modes of transportation.
+Getting to Grass Island from most parts of Hong Kong is a fairly long journey, and involves multiple modes of transportation.
 However, the final leg of the journey involves catching a ferry from either Ma Liu Shui Ferry Pier (near the University MTR station), or Wong Shek Pier (north of Sai Kung).

 On the other hand, the kaito ride from Wong Shek Pier is about 20-30 mins.
 To get to Wong Shek Pier, take bus number 94 from Sai Kung, or 96R from Diamond Hill.